France vs Morocco, World Cup 2022 semi-final: team news, kick-off time and TV channel

 How have France fared so far?

 Despite suffering several injuries, Les Bleus have looked strong in their bid to defend their title.
-Kylian Mbappe has terrorised defences, scoring five goals so far in the tournament, two ahead of his nearest competitors for the Golden Boot.
+Kylian Mbappe has terrorised defences, scoring five goals so far in the tournament, and he leads the race for the Golden Boot.

 They were convincing in their 3-1 last-16 win over Poland and battled well to beat England 2-1 in their quarter-final.